NCLEX Testing and OSBN Licensure Information

 - The OSBN application.

 - One part of the process involves obtaining the Dean of Nursing’s signature on a Picture Identification Form (included with the packet).
-To obtain the Dean’s signature please bring your completed Picture ID form, with proper identification, to Jenifer Keltner in PH 314 for verification.
-We will then forward your signed Picture ID forms directly to the board for processing.
+To obtain the Dean’s signature please bring your completed Picture ID form, to Jenifer Keltner in PH 301 for verification.
+We will then forward your signed Picture ID form directly to the board for processing.

 - You must also submit a transcript request form (included with the packet) to the Office of Enrollment Services, Loveridge Hall.
 There is no charge for this.